 Mix the sugars, flour, cinnamon, nutmeg, cloves, salt, lemon peel, and almond extract.

 Alternate layers of the sugar and spice mixture and peaches in the pastry-lined pie plate.

 Sprinkle the top of the filling with lemon juice and dot with butter.

-Top with the second pie crust, and vent in several places or make a lattice-style crust (instructions below).
+Top with the second pie crust and vent in several places.

 Bake at 400 F for 45 minutes, or until golden brown and filling is bubbly.

 How to Make a Lattice Top Pie Crust